alumina-lang/alumina/README.md

 # Status

 Bootstrap Alumina compiler ([`alumina-boot`](./src/alumina-boot)) is written in Rust and is currently actively developed.
-It compiles to ugly C11 code with GCC extensions.
+It compiles to ugly C11 code with GCC extensions (works on Clang too).
 It is currently at a point where it can be considered a functional compiler, but it is not by any means stable, reliable or complete.

 Finished: